 How bad could it be sitting cross-legged on the floor with your back straight?
 Let’s just say that Buddha either enjoyed excruciating pain or didn’t have long legs.
 Meditating monk-style had me wishing I was still doing prostrations.
 If you’re an advanced yogi who takes down breakfast in the lotus position, then this could be a cinch.
 But if your standard posture includes a sofa or an office chair, you’re in for, well, a challenge.

-I stayed at Haeinsa, a UNESCO World Heritage site located within Gaya Mountain National Park in North Gyeongsang Province.
+I did my Korean temple stay at Haeinsa, a UNESCO World Heritage site located within Gaya Mountain National Park in North Gyeongsang Province.
 It is well known as the home of the Tripitaka Koreana, a collection of 80,000 carved wooden tablets of Buddhist scripture that have been preserved for more than 750 years.
 Haeinsa is also revered for its beautiful natural surroundings, mesmerizing morning service, and national champion monk-drummers.
-I highly recommend a temple stay here, though there are plenty more to choose from around the country.
+I highly recommend a Korean temple stay here, though there are plenty more to choose from around the country.